Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 • Save

 Silkie chickens are average egg layers.
-They start laying at 7–8 months and stop laying eggs after 2–3 years.
+They lay at 7–8 months and stop laying eggs after 2–3 years.
 The Silkie hens lay about 100–120 eggs per year.

-The eggs of Silkie hens are white to cream in color.
+The eggs of Silkie hens are white to cream.
 You may see tinted colors in a few chickens.
 The bantam hens lay small eggs, whereas the standard fowl lay large eggs.

 Silkie hens love to go broody.
 The training is in their gene, so they efficiently sit on their eggs and hatch their eggs.
 Silkies make good mothers.